akilagithub/shift-left-security-repository/README.md

 This project is setup to ensure all commits are signed using GPG [as described in this documentation](https://gitlab.com/help/user/project/repository/gpg_signed_commits/index.md).

+>Note: Typing in your passphrase might need a TTY and can be set by using an enviornment variable: `export GPG_TTY=$(tty)` (best to add to .bashrc or shell configuration)

 ### Commit Format

 ```bash